October 21, 2019

 For this customer, to solve our estimation and expansion issues, we offer additional burst capacity in the license for free.
 For this use case, we offered an additional 50%, or 310,025 gigabytes, of annual capacity to try out new use cases and in case our original estimations were too low.
 Because there is no in-product enforcement on volumes for annual contracts, even if they customer exceeds the burst capacity, the product will not shut down.
 All we are asking for is for the customer to engage for an early expansion or to ensure we’re aligned for the contract renewal.

 With True Consumption, years 2 and beyond become crystal clear and closely aligned.
 We look to the prior year, include some new burst capacity for new use cases, and renew at last year’s consumption.

-We’re super excited to roll out True Consumption, as we think it represents a model which aligns us closely with our customers.
-Cribl is a customers first company; our success is our customers’ success.
-We think our new pricing is a setting a standard for value in the log ecosystem.
+We’re super excited to roll out True Consumption, as we think it represents a model that aligns us closely with our customers.
+Cribl is a customer’s first company; our success is our customers’ success.
+We think our new pricing is setting a standard for value in the log ecosystem.